 The more nectar a bloom produces, the more hummingbirds it can feed, and the more often the birds can visit, therefore increasing the chances of successful pollination.

 Thousands of flowers have evolved to use hummingbirds for pollination, with the greatest diversity of flowers in tropical regions where there are more hummingbird species.

 How Hummingbirds Pollinate Flowers

 Hummingbirds pollinate individual flowers, flowering shrubs, and blooming trees in different ways.
-Because these birds feed 5-8 times per hour on average, and may visit dozens or hundreds of different flowers daily, there is ample opportunity for a single bird to pollinate multiple flowers by any of these methods:
+Because these birds feed five to eight times per hour on average and may visit dozens or hundreds of different flowers daily, there is ample opportunity for a single bird to pollinate multiple flowers by any of these methods:

 - Simple Disruption: Just knocking pollen grains around inside a single flower may lead to successful pollination.
 When a hummingbird nudges a flower with its bill or creates a breeze with its wings, that disruption may be enough for pollination to occur.